 Rock Island is a medium-sized city located in the state of Illinois.
 With a population of 36,636 people and 12 constituent neighborhoods, Rock Island is the 50th largest community in Illinois.

-The population of Rock Island overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Rock Island, 22.27% have at least a bachelor's degree.
+The education level of Rock Island citizens is a little higher than the average for US cities and towns: 21.86% of adults in Rock Island have at least a bachelor's degree.

 Rock Island is an extremely ethnically-diverse city.
 The people who call Rock Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Island residents report their race to be White, followed by Black or African-American.
 Rock Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.98% of the city’s residents.
-Important ancestries of people in Rock Island include Irish, English, Swedish, and Italian.
+People of Hispanic or Latino origin account for 13.69% of the city’s residents.
+Important ancestries of people in Rock Island include German, Irish, English, African, and Swedish.

 The most common language spoken in Rock Island is English.
 Other important languages spoken here include Spanish and African languages.